Workplace Safety Committee Certification Program FAQs

-A. Annual training can count as a monthly meeting as long as it is documented as a meeting and the training is included on the meeting agenda, attendance is taken and it is recorded in the meeting minutes that training was conducted in the three required areas by a qualified trainer.
+A. Annual training can count as a monthly meeting as long as it is documented as a meeting and the training is included on the meeting agenda, attendance is taken and it is recorded in the meeting minutes that training was conducted in the four required areas by a qualified trainer.

 Q. Are there any special considerations for school districts or other seasonally impacted employers who may have difficulty in fulfilling the monthly meeting requirement?

 A. For certification purposes, there are no exceptions to the requirement for committees to meet monthly.
 There are, however, several ways for employers either to avoid missing a monthly meeting or to minimize the possible effects of committee member availability where the impact is due to seasonal fluctuations.